lou296A/Arm-CPU/README.md

 It needed the following capabilities:

-The CPU should be working with 16-bit
+The CPU should be working with 16-bit <br>
-The ALU should support all the basing operations such as add, subtract and multiplication, shifting, XOR, AND, MOV support Floating point arithmetic using the 32-bit IEEE 754 sing The CPU should also support pipelining
+The ALU should support all the basing operations such as add, subtract and multiplication, shifting, XOR, AND, MOV<br>
+support Floating point arithmetic using the 32-bit IEEE 754 single preicision  <br>
+The CPU should also support pipelining<br>
-Serial communication using UART for network communication and storage.
+Serial communication using UART for network communication and storage.<br>
-Dual-core to perform faster computation.
+Dual-core to perform faster computation.<br>

 These were successfully developed and can be seen within the repository.